 “The bottom level of the house is equipped with everything the homeowners could ever need to unwind or to accommodate visitors,” Alexander says, including multiple gaming tables, a bar, media room, home gym, golf simulator, and sauna.
 “They really never have to leave the house, if they don’t want to.”

 The kitchen’s double islands (top photo), which don’t always make sense in other homes, work well in Wayzata Bay Coastal to help delineate space and provide more storage.
 The project’s coastal design cues are evident in the bright living areas, which feature white paneled walls, shiplap and beam ceilings, and deep crown molding.
-Natural light floods the home’s interior, especially along the rear elevation that looks out to the lake.
+Natural light floods the custom home’s interior, especially along the rear elevation that looks out to the lake.
 Nowhere is this more evident than in the open-concept living and dining room (above), which features wall-to-wall windows framing lake views.

 Just off the main kitchen, designer Kathryn Alexander added a “support” kitchen (top) finished with the same cedar used on the home’s exterior.
 Her eye for functional design didn’t stop there: The mudroom from the garage (middle) offers multiple storage options, while the entrance to the home’s pocket office (above) features a “hydration station” with an automatic water fountain.